henrymai2022/henrymai2022/README.md

 ## A little bit about me

-🎓 &nbsp;I'm currently juggling these [HCMUS](https://www.hcmus.edu.vn/) courses and intend to complete them soon:
+🎓 &nbsp;I'm currently juggling these [HCMUS](https://www.hcmus.edu.vn/) courses and intend to complete them soon

-🎓 Bachelor of English Language in [HCMUSSH](https://hcmussh.edu.vn/) 🎓 Bachelor of Business Management in [PTIT](https://ptithcm.edu.vn/)
+🎓 Bachelor of English Language in [HCMUSSH](https://hcmussh.edu.vn/)

+🎓 Bachelor of Business Management in [PTIT](https://ptithcm.edu.vn/)

 🌱 &nbsp;I'm on track with learning more about Data Engineer.\